GluuFederation/docs-clustermgr-prod/3.1.4/source/installation/index.md

 - 30865 is the default port for Csync2 file system replication

-- 7777 and 8888 are for securing the distributed caching communication the Gluu servers with Stunnel
+- 1636 is for securing the caching communication the Gluu servers and Redis Cache Server over Stunnel

 ### Proxy